Light Emitting Diodes or Ceramic Metal Halides?

-One of the differentiating factors about LEDs is that they are dimmable and micro adjustable.
+One of the differentiating factors about LEDs is that they are dimmable and micro-adjustable.
 This means you can dim your lights from a higher blue to a more red spectrum with the turn of a dial.
 It allows you to cater to your plants and their stage of growth without having to change out bulbs or move your plants into a finishing room.
 This is such a cool breakthrough in grow light technology!
 This is very handy when your plants may be experiencing a large amount of heat and you need to bring it down a notch, literally.
 For its consistent, superior lighting technology, our personal favorite LED on the market right now is NextLight.

 Which Grow Light Do I Need?

 It is not worth the cash to use LEDs to propagate your plants.
 Seedlings or clones require such little light energy so we recommend going with a cheaper lighting option if that is all that is in your grow space at one given time.
 Using a T5 fluorescent fixture, bumped up with Hortilux PowerVeg T5 bulbs, is a cost-efficient way to get your plants vigorously underway.
-This way you aren’t wasting the limited life of your expensive a$$ LEDs or CMHs.
+This way you aren’t wasting the limited life of your expensive LEDs or CMH bulbs.

 Again, don’t waste your money on using one of these bad boys for propagation.
 Your cheap little T5s will work beautifully.
 One CMH fixture can cover a 4×4 or 5×5 growing space during the veg stage and a 3×3 in the flowering phase.
 The Sun System LEC 315 has a high 1.95 PPF (photosynthetic photon flux) per second light source.
 This means it is effective at penetrating the canopy of your plants to offer light to the entire length of vertically growing plants.

 The comparable Next Light version of the LED would be the NextLight Mini.
-It only pulls 150 watts but covers 3×3 foot veg footprint or a 2×2 flowering footprint.
-LEDs are known for not having the same light intensity as CMH fixture, but we have found that the Next Light Mini does a comparable job and is rated at 1.73 PPF per watt.
-The NextLight offers a five-year manufacturer warranty on their fixtures, so at least you have a peace of mind should anything happen to your investment.
+It only pulls 150 watts but covers a 3×3 foot veg footprint or a 2×2 flowering footprint.
+LEDs are known for not having the same light intensity as CMH fixtures, but we have found that the Next Light Mini does a comparable job and is rated at 1.73 PPF per watt.
+The NextLight offers a five-year manufacturer warranty on their fixtures, so at least you have peace of mind should anything happen to your investment.

 Hanging your lights was made so much easier when pro grips were invented.
 All CMH and LED fixtures should come with V-hooks attached to them that will make hanging them a piece of cake.
 Set yourself up with some Sun Grip Light Hangers.
 They create a pulley system that attaches to your V-hooks with carabiners.
 Cinch those babies up and enjoy the ease of movement you have with your pulleys when you need to adjust the height of your lamps.